apoll500/sld-tree-generator/readme.md

     feedback are very much appreciated.

 --------------------------------------------------------------------------------
-## How to run the sld-tree-benerator:
+## How to run the sld-tree-generator:
 --------------------------------------------------------------------------------

 The following steps show how to run the sld-tree generator as web-application